 “Everybody is trying to make stronger inroads into oil and gas,” Buechele said.
 “It’s a competitive market but, at the end of the day, it’s a market that requires innovation.
 We are strong in shale gas, but we at this point have little to no chemistry required for shale oil.”

 Producers operating in the Eagle Ford shale formation in Texas are shifting to extracting oil from a focus on gas, according to a Bloomberg Industries study released yesterday.
 Sabic, as the Saudi chemical maker is known, plans to invest in the U.S. and elsewhere to gain technology for turning shale gas into chemical products, Mohamed Al-Mady, CEO of the Riyadh-based petrochemical company, said yesterday in an interview.

-Buechele drew on careers at BASF SE (BAS) and Blackstone Group LP (BX) to put together a savings blueprint for Kemira, dubbed “Fit for Growth,” that went into effect in July.
+Buechele drew on careers at BASF SE (BAS) and Blackstone Group LP (BX:US) to put together a savings blueprint for Kemira, dubbed “Fit for Growth,” that went into effect in July.